Numen: Contest of Heroes: Development

 Numen was developed using the CPAL3D engine.
 The game was announced in 2007.
 It was finished on 25 November 2009 with release date scheduled for 14 December.
 Developers also mentioned a possibility of an expansion pack which was later denied due to low sales and not wanting to work with CPAL3D again.

 Developers later revealed that game sold in the Czech Republic 500 copies while 17 000 counterfeit copies had been evidenced.
 Developers decided to use digital rights management with a new pack.
 It caused player not to be allowed to progress at one point in the game and been reprimanded for being a pirate.
 Developers then started to investigate a high rate of copyright infringement.
 They eventually revealed that the game was leaked by a person with nickname THX-1138.
 The person was revealed to be Martin Holas, a video game journalist who wrote a Numen review for Czech version of Eurogamer where he gave it 40%.
-Eurogamer that distanced from his private activities and fired him but stood up for his review to be accurate.
+Eurogamer distanced itself from his private activities and fired him, but also held his review to be accurate.